Multimedia artwork by Belinda Subraman

 A year after discharge I returned to Iwakuni during summer break from my first year of college—to disprove a certain woman's prophecy.

-When I'd visited Michiko via those R&Rs from Nam, she'd observed that no GI had ever returned to Iwakuni after leaving for the USA and discharge.
+When I'd visited Michiko via those R&Rs from Nam, she'd observed no GI had ever returned to Iwakuni after leaving for the USA and discharge.
 Many had griped about lifers as first-termers—yet re-upped and become lifers to afford marriage with women met at Iwakuni.

 None had returned as a free-and-clear civilian.
 Ever.